yazeedMohi/course-docs/docs/marking-rubrics.md

 * The wildcard percentage will be assigned to one or multiple items in the rubric (entirely or split between many items) depending on the life-cycle and specifics of each project

 ### Sprint 2

+In the second sprint, you will finalize your project documentation.
+At this stage, your system design should be complete.

+You will make your hands dirty with the code and make significant progress on your codebase and tests.
+At the end of this sprint, you will have the first working prototype.

 | Deliverable     | Marks   |
 | --------------- | ------- |